plal99/CoWIN-notifier/README.md

 Similarly you can find many requests and all these can be found below.

 For more details about API visit [here](https://apisetu.gov.in/public/marketplace/api/cowin)

+## INFORMATION ABOUT EACH FILES
+- `.vscode`          : It is irrelevant and contains which python.exe should be run in my PC
+- `.env`             : It should contain `TELEGRAM_TOKEN` and `USER_ID` for working.
+Details are given below
+- `.gitignore`       : It has the content .env because .env contains all my tokens which should be private.
+So all the files mentioned inside .gitignore won't be uploaded to github.
+[More details](https://git-scm.com/docs/gitignore)
+- `looper.py`        : This is the main code file
+- `Procfile`         : The procfile is for heroku.
+Procfile should contain the name of the file that heroku should run in their servers.[More details](https://devcenter.heroku.com/articles/procfile)
+- `requirements.txt` : It contains all the modules we have to install for running the code locally as well as in heroku.
+But while deploying in heroku, after pushing, heroku itself will install all the modules inside requirements file
+- `README.md`        : You know what this is.

 ## WHAT YOU HAVE TO DO